Baby Names

 Old Hollywood can be a great source of inspiration for baby names.
 If you associate a particular movie with cherished childhood memories, naming your child after a character or actor from the film could be a sweet way to remember them.
 Maybe you always watched It’s a Wonderful Life during the holidays or sang tunes from The Sound of Music with your grandparents.
 Maybe you grew to love a film or star on your own.
 Perhaps, you just love the elegance of names from the golden age of cinema.

 Whatever your reason, classic movies have many baby name options to choose from.
-Of course, between the many glamorous stars and the memorable characters they play, there are way too many names to list.
-So, below are just a few of our favorites.
+Between the many glamorous stars and the memorable characters they play, the options are nearly endless.
+Read on for a few of our favorites.

 Anita

-Fans of West Side Story could take inspiration from the character of Anita, who was played flawlessly by Rita Moreno in the 1961 version of the film and by Ariana DeBose in the 2021 remake—for which she won the Academy Award for Best Supporting Actress.
+Fans of West Side Story could take inspiration from the character of Anita.
+The character was played flawlessly by Rita Moreno in the 1961 version of the film and by Ariana DeBose in the 2021 remake—for which she won the Academy Award for Best Supporting Actress.

 Audrey

-You can’t get more classic than Audrey Hepburn, star of Roman Holiday, My Fair Lady, and Breakfast at Tiffany’s, among other films.
+You can’t get more classic than Audrey Hepburn, star of Roman Holiday, My Fair Lady, and Breakfast at Tiffany’s, among several others.

 Ava

-Ava, which is currently one of the most popular names for girls, was also the name of the legendary starlet Ava Gardner.
+Ava is brought to our list thanks to the legendary starlet Ava Gardner.
 Gardner starred in Show Boat, The Barefoot Contessa, and many other hit films.

 Dorothy